 "I'm a perfectionist, so I would sometimes take the better part of a day just to create a single design", said Hunter, "I needed a better, faster way to create high quality ambigrams".

-In early 2007, Hunter began drafting the architecture and writing the code for the ambigram creator.
 No one had ever created an automated system for generating high-quality ambigrams, and at the time, it was rumored to be impossible.
 Hunter set a goal for himself to write a system that could create in seconds what can take a person hours to design.
 That is, if the person could do it at all!

 Hunter's goal of creating a scalable way to create ambigrams on demand was a big goal, but he reached it.
 Today, Hunter's invention is capable of creating hundreds of thousands of ambigrams a day.